susam/gitpr/README.md

     git pull https://GITHUB/CONTRIBUTOR/REPO.git TOPIC-BRANCH

-If the main development branch has diverged from the branch in the pull request, move the commits in the pull request and place them on top of the main development branch, so that the branch in the pull request extends linearly from the main development branch.
+If the main development branch has diverged from the branch in the pull request, the above command creates a new merge commit to merge the pull request into the temporary branch.
+There are three possible options to get rid of this additional merge commit:

+  - Delete the temporary branch.

-    git rebase master
+        git checkout master

-See *[Rebase Commits](#rebase-commits)* section above for more details.
+        git branch -D pr

+    Then request the contributor to rebase the topic branch on the main development branch.
+See the *[Rebase Commits](#rebase-commits)*
+    section for more details.
+After the contributor has rebased the topic branch on the main development branch, start over.

+  - Go to the pull request page on GitHub, click on the dropdown menu next to the *Merge pull request* button, select *Rebase and merge*, and click *Rebase and merge*.

+  - Rebase the pull request on the main development branch as explained in the *[Rebase Commits](#rebase-commits)* section above.

+    This is the least preferred option due to a caveat.
+The rebase operation rewrites the commit history of changes in the pull request.
+As a result, it modifies the commit hashes of the changes in the pull request.

+    Due to this caveat, when the merged pull request is pushed to the upstream repository, GitHub does not close the pull request automatically.
+It has to be closed manually.
+The status of the pull request would appear as *Closed* on GitHub.
+It would not appear as *Merged*.
+GitHub considers a pull request to be merged if and only if the commits with commit hashes *it* found in the pull request are merged into the base branch.

-Squash multiple commits in the pull request into fewer commits (if desired).
-See *[Squash Commits](#squash-commits)* section above for more details.
+Request the contributor to squash multiple commits in the pull request into fewer commits (if desired).
+See the *[Squash Commits](#squash-commits)* section above for more details.

 After sufficient testing, merge the commits in the pull request into the main development branch and remove the pull request branch.